Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

-* **Sn** (RRF 3.5.0 and later only, optional, default 0) 0 = release all axes and extruders owned by the current motion system except for axes/extruders needed by the current tool, 1 = do not release axes or extruders
+* **Sn** (RRF 3.5.0 and later only, optional, default 0) Accepted but has no effect: the axes and extruders are released as described under Notes whether S0 or S1 is given

 ### Examples
 <br>
 <pre class="cblock">
-M400     ; wait until motion stops, in RRF 3.5.0 and later with multiple motion systems release owned axes and extruders M400 S1  ; wait until motion stops, do not release any axes or extruders
+M400     ; wait until motion stops, in RRF 3.5.0 and later with multiple motion systems release owned axes and extruders
 </pre>

 ### Notes

-Finishes all current moves and and thus clears the buffer.
-That's identical to G4 P0 except that G4 P0 does not release any axes or extruders.
+Finishes all current moves and thus clears the buffer.
+G4 P0 waits the same way when the input stream has commanded motion since it last waited for motion to stop.

+In RRF 3.5.0 and later with multiple motion systems, waiting for motion to stop releases the axes and extruders owned by the current motion system, except the X and Y axes and the extruders used by its current tool.
+Every command that waits for motion to stop does this, including G4, so M400 S1 does not keep the axes owned.
+Owned axes are only kept while a homing, probing or tool change macro is running.

 In RRF 3.7 and later, M400 re-reads the machine position from the motors only when a move may have stopped short of its target, for example a homing, probing or stall-detection move.
 Earlier versions did so on every M400, which quantised the current position to whole motor steps and could distort a following G2 or G3 arc.